amnesiiac/amnesiiac.github.io/_posts/2023-11-25-design-pattern-factory.md

   - design pattern
 ---

-the factory pattern is a creational pattern that provides an optimized form of object creation, which is mainly used in complicated class hierarchy scenarios for object creation.

-(usually each class object creation itself is very simple, but the complexity of the hierarchy depends on a number of),
+factory pattern is a creational pattern that provide an optimized way of object creation, which is mainly used in complicated class hierarchy scenarios: each class obj creation is simple, but complexity lies in the hierarchy dependency.

 using an extra base class responsible for object creation of complex class hierarchies, can make the construction of the object more manageable.

 <hr>